epfl-si/ansible-collection-rhel/roles/user/README.md

 user
 =========

-Create specified user, sets its default shell, manage the authorized_keys file and sudo rules.
+Create specified user, set its default shell, manage the authorized_keys file and sudo rules.
 This role handle one user at a time.
-Call this role multiples times to create many users.
+Call this role multiple times to create many users.

 Requirements